 2. Befriend your stepchildren.
 Being a “friend” to your children may fly in the face of some parenting wisdom, but true friendship involves patience, respect, understanding, honesty, listening, affection and forgiveness.
 Treat your stepchildren the way you would treat someone whom you are trying to befriend: i.e., be the best version of yourself.
 Understand that your stepchildren are as afraid of the evil stepmother trope as you are of becoming one.

 3. The primary parent should remain the primary parent.
 My husband had been alone with his daughters for almost five years when we got married.
 He seemed to want an instant blending when I moved into the household.
 He wanted me to act like a mother and for the children to treat me like a mother.
 My own instinct was to take the first year simply getting to know one another.
-I let the kids see my antic attempts to put dinner on the table; I exposed my goofy side, my accident-prone and slapstick side.
+I let the kids see my frantic attempts to put dinner on the table; I exposed my goofy side, my accident-prone and slapstick side.
 I let them see that I don’t always know what I’m doing.
 I let them guide me and show me how their household worked.
 I took them places.
 I met (and liked) their friends.
 I listened to them when they wanted to talk.
-Sometimes, we just shared space, circling one another but not quite intersecting.
+Sometimes, we just shared space, circling one another but not quite interacting.

 5. Do not punish.
 I never, ever disciplined my stepdaughters (that was their father’s job).
 If they approached me with a tough request that I didn’t want to grant, or if they behaved in a way I knew needed correction, I answered, “Well, let’s talk to your father and see what he thinks.”
 If I didn’t like something, I tried to be honest about it.
 But I resisted the impulse to act.
 It’s almost always best to wait, even when you know you’re being tested.
 You can always act later.
 It’s much harder to reverse the impact of your words or actions after the fact.

 6. Do your work.
 It is important for stepparents to have useful and fulfilling work, interests and relationships outside the family circle.
-It is vital for children to see their stepparent as a functioning adult, with outside interests.
+It is vital for children to see their stepparent as a functioning adult with outside interests.
 This takes the pressure off of the children — and the stepparent.

 7. Honor the child’s relationships.
 One of the biggest challenges of being a stepmother is the sure knowledge that you are building a relationship with children who were not born to you.
 This becomes especially potent and poignant once you develop a closer relationship to your stepchildren — it can be genuinely painful to even acknowledge that they’re not always “yours.”
 Early on, I told my stepdaughters, “I want to give you what you want to have.”
 I encouraged their relationship with their mother.

 8. Hold hands with your partner.
 My husband and I faced challenges during the first five years of marriage that I thought would break us, including illnesses, tragic deaths in the family, extreme job stress and the births of two grandchildren to one of our daughters.
 (The first child was born during our first year of marriage, while my stepdaughter was in high school.)
-The wisest thing Bruno and I have done is to place our relationship, and our marriage, at the center of our family’s life.
+The wisest thing Bruno and I did and continue to do is to place our relationship, and our marriage, at the center of our family’s life.
 Of course, as parents we often put our children’s needs first, but our marriage remains central to the entire family.
 Our kids know that we are together and that we make all major decisions as a team.
 We keep our disagreements and conflict regarding our children off-stage.

 That’s the only Mother’s Day bouquet I need.